benjdum59/MapBox-sample/README.md

  - Using Fastlane (only for tests)
  - Using Travis for continuous integartion (link at the top of this README)
  - Using Codacy for static code analysis (link at the top of this README)
+ - Using Slather for code coverage.
+To see results, please run:
+    `fastlane test  && open .fastlane/test_output/coverage/index.html`
+ - Using codecov for code coverage too (link at the top of this README)